asmillie/task-manager-frontend/README.md

 };
 ```

+With the files created as shown above it just remains to set the variables that will point the app to your Auth0 account as set during **Auth0 Setup** and to the **Task Manager Backend**.

-`domain` and `clientId` are found in the Auth0 Dashboard under the settings for the Application created during **Auth0 Setup** (See Step 2).
+- `domain` and `clientId` are found in the Auth0 Dashboard under the settings for the Application created during **Auth0 Setup** (See Step 2).

-`redirectUri` must be in the list of Allowed Callback URLs as mentioned during step 1 of the **Auth0 Setup**.
+- `redirectUri` must be in the list of Allowed Callback URLs as mentioned during step 1 of the **Auth0 Setup**.

-`taskApi.url` is the URL that the Task Manager Backend is running on.
+- `taskApi.url` is the URL that the Task Manager Backend is running on.
+If running with the default setup then it should be running on localhost on port 3000.

 <br>